-The recent Chinese market expansion following its economic growth is bringing major economic opportunities to Japan, Europe and other world regions.
-It is understandable that recent European interest in China is due to such development.
+The recent Chinese market expansion following the country's economic growth is bringing major economic opportunities to Japan, Europe and other world regions.
+It is understandable that recent European interest in China is due to this development.
 Japan also welcomes China's dynamic economic development, and regards this as its "opportunity."

 Examining Chinese defence spending in 2005, the National People's Congress last year announced the figure at 244.7 billion yuan (approximately 29.5 billion dollars), a 12.6 percent increase over 2004.
-This represented more than 10% of China's initial national budget.
 The Chinese national defence expenditures announced for 2005 are roughly double those declared in 2000, and triple those from 1997.
 These figures truly suggest a swift-paced expansion of military expenditure.
-It is said that in China announced defence expenditures do not include such areas as arms purchases, research, or development.
+It is said that in China announced defence expenditures does not include areas such as arms purchases, research, or development.

 China also possesses high level rocket technology, which has much in common with ballistic missile technology.
 There is a need to pay serious attention, together with objective evaluations, on whether China's military modernization and sharp military budget growth are contained within the limits truly necessary for its own national defence.

 May I introduce the facts of China regarding stability?
-According to a Chinese Journal, the Chinese Minister of Public Security mentioned in his speech that protests against the administrations occurred approximately 74,000 times or approximately 200 times per day in 2004.
+According to a Chinese Journal, the Chinese Minister of Public Security mentioned in his speech that protests against the administration occurred approximately 74,000 times in 2004, or approximately 200 times par day.
 This number is a 26.5 percent increase over 2003.

 Lifting of EU Arms Embargo Against China